Friday, December 20, 2019

 Tlecha

 A heavy vault door barred the group's way.
-It looked too sturdy to break down, but Jilly had pointed out that the wall around it was weak.
+It looked too sturdy to break down, but Jilandri had pointed out that the wall around it was crumbling and likely weak.
 It should be possible to chip enough of the wall away to get at the vault door's hinges and remove the door altogether.
 Tlecha volunteered to help with this, hoping to make up for her earlier lapse.

 The others were discussing the tunneling creatures from the vision of the future.

-"If someone is breeding those things down here," asked Jilly, "do you think we can stop them now?
+"If someone is breeding those things down here," asked Jilandri, "do you think we can stop them now?
 They killed us before."

 Gormin sniffed, "Well, I mean to.
 No one kills Gormin and gets away with it if old Gormin has something to say about it!"
 He chuckled at his own gallows humor.
 Gormin was holding a glowglobe, currently their only source of light.

-Tlecha said nothing, focused on helping Jilly open the door.
+Tlecha said nothing, focused on helping Jilandri open the door.

 It was hard work, but after half an hour or so they managed to get the door off its hinges.
 The room beyond was long, narrow and low-ceilinged.
 The illumination from Gormin's glowglobe did not reach to the far end.
 Tlecha had expected the room to be vault-like because of the vault door, but instead it was more like a natural cave.